Paramaribo: History

 The name Paramaribo is probably a corruption of the name of a native village, spelled Parmurbo in the earliest Dutch sources.
 This was the location of the first Dutch settlement, a trading post established by Nicolaes Baliestel and Dirck Claeszoon van Sanen in 1613.
 English and French traders also tried to establish settlements in Suriname, including a French post established in 1644 near present-day Paramaribo.

-All earlier settlements were abandoned some time before the arrival of English settlers in 1650 to found Surinam.
+All earlier settlements were abandoned sometime before the arrival of English settlers in 1650 to found Surinam.
 They were sent by the English governor of Barbados, Lord Francis Willoughby, 5th Baron Willoughby of Parham, and established a town on the site of Paramaribo (though probably south of the current town center).
 The town was protected by a fort, called Fort Willoughby.
 In 1662, Governor Willoughby was granted the settlement and surrounding lands (extending into Suriname's interior) by King Charles II.
 Around 1665 the village of Paramaribo was expanded and quickly outranked the earlier settlement of Torarica.

 In 1667, during the Second Anglo-Dutch War, Paramaribo was conquered by a squadron of ships under Abraham Crijnssen.
 The Treaty of Breda in 1667 confirmed Paramaribo as the leading town of the now Dutch colony of Suriname.
 The fort protecting Paramaribo was renamed Fort Zeelandia in honor of the Dutch province that had financed Crijnssen's fleet.
-(The town was also renamed New Middelburg but the name did not catch on with the inhabitants).
+(The town was also renamed New Middelburg but the name did not catch on with the inhabitants.)